aiday-mar/EPFL/Software Engineering/Course_Notes.md

 **Week 3**

 The Javadoc is written within /** ... */.
 We write the parameter in @param, the return in @return and the exception throws in @throws.

+To create an array of chars you can write `char array[n]` which is of size n.
+Reference: A reference is a variable that refers to something else and can be used as an alias for that something else.
+Pointer: A pointer is a variable that stores a memory address, for the purpose of acting as an alias to what is stored at that address.
+So, a pointer is a reference, but a reference is not necessarily a pointer.
+Pointers are a particular implementation of the concept of a reference, and the term tends to be used only for languages that give you direct access to the memory address.

+- C/C++ allows pointer arithmetic but Java Pointers (References) not: The term “pointer” is strongly associated with the C/C++ concept of pointers, which are variables which store memory addresses and can be modified arithmetically to point to arbitrary addresses.
+In Java, pointers only exist as an implementation detail for References.
+A copy of the reference is copied to the stack of a called function, pointing to the same object as the calling function and allowing you to manipulate that object.
+However you cannot change the object the calling function refers to.
+- Java doesn’t support pointer explicitly,  But java uses pointer implicitly: Java use pointers for manipulations of references but these pointers are not available for outside use.
+Any operations implicitly done by the language are actually NOT visible.
+Pointers can do arithmetic, References can’t: Memory access via pointer arithmetic is fundamentally unsafe and for safe guarding, Java has a robust security model and disallows pointer arithmetic for this reason.
+Users cannot manipulate pointers no matter what may ever is the case.
+- Pointing objects: In C, we can add or subtract address of a pointer to point to things.
+In Java, a reference points to one thing only.
+You can make a variable hold a different reference, but such c manipulations to pointers are not possible.
+- References are strongly typed:  Type of a reference is much more strictly controlled in Java than the type of a pointer is in C. In C you can have an int* and cast it to a char* and just re-interpret the memory at that location.
+That re-interpretation doesn’t work in Java: you can only interpret the object at the other end of the reference as something that it already is (i.e. you can cast a Object reference to String reference only if the object pointed to is actually a String).
+- Manipulation of pointers can be dangerous:  On one hand, it can be good and flexible to have control over pointers by user but it may also prove to be dangerous.
+They may turn out to be big source of problems, because if used incorrectly they can easily break assumptions that your code is built around.
+And it’s pretty easy to use them incorrectly.

+You can make a scanner to scan the input of users in the console as follows : `Scanner input = new Scanner(Systen.in)`.
+Then you can check the inputs from the scanner rather easily as follows : `input.hasNext("[aeiou]")`.
+This means that our scanner scans and checks when a vowel appears first.
+Then you can access the next element as follows : `input.next`.

+You can compare dates as follows :  `dateStart.compareTo(dateEnd)`.
+Instead of setting `this.start = dateStart`, you can write instead the following : `this.start = new Date(dateStart.getTime())`.
+Similarly when you return data you make a new copy of what you want to copy.
+Instead of writing `return start`, you can write `return (Date) start.clone()`.

+You can check if the float is not a number as follows :`Flot.isNan(argument)`, this returns a boolean.
+You can also use the for all way of iterating as follows :

+`forall {int i in (0 : upperBound); a[i] != key }`

+We can also have assertions, we have : `assert CONDITION : "string to be sent if condition not verified"`.